ai-rendering

 What is the difference from sketch to render?

 Sketch to render starts from a loose drawing and explores.
-Screenshot to render starts from a modeled view and commits to that geometry.
+Screenshot to render uses a modeled view to constrain the camera, framing, and visible geometry.

 Which tools can I screenshot from?